thesarahmeister/workshops/gps/sas-syllabus.md

   likely learn a lot!!
 * Some familiarity with the command-line or with computing is desirable, but not necessary.

+## Assignment: ##

+Because of the hands-on nature of the workshops, in order to obtain a GPS credit for the workshops you need to:

+1. Come to all the workshops
+2. Complete each workshop assignment

+To hand in the assignment, you will need to:

+1. Fork our shared workshop repository
+2. Clone it to your computer
+3. Create a new folder with your name
+4. Put the assignments for each workshop in your new folder
+5. Commit and push the assignments to your fork
+6. Submit a pull request to the main shared repository

+Don't worry if this doesn't make sense yet.
+We will go over all these details over the workshop series.

 # Instructors #